netdata/go.d.plugin/modules/dnsquery/README.md

-# dns_query
+# DNS queries monitoring with Netdata

-This module provides DNS query time in milliseconds.
+This module provides DNS query RTT in milliseconds.

 ## Charts